 I am a big believer in the power of positivity and I want my work to reflect that.
 I love using color and humor in almost everything I do, whether it is for a greeting card, calendar or book.
-My clients include Blue Mountain Arts, Oatmeal Studios, Beaufort Books and Ronnie Sellers Publishing.
-I have two book coming out in 2020.
+My clients include Pictura, Cricket Media, Blue Mountain Arts, Oatmeal Studios, Beaufort Books and Ronnie Sellers Publishing.
+I had two gift books out in 2020.
 The Truth About Cat People and The Truth About Dog People, along with many greeting cards, several calendars and I recently completed the book cover for the 10 year anniversary edition of Becoming Odyssa.
 A project that was near and dear to my heart.

 When I'm not inside 'coloring pictures' (how lucky is that for a job!)
 I am outside.
 Hiking, running, skiing, or perhaps sipping a cold one on the patio.
 I am a life-long Kansan, and two years ago, I decided to finally quit dreaming of moving to Colorado, and make it happen.
 I vow to never take the proximity to these beautiful Rockies for granted.